 Representation of an accused establishes an inviolable attorney-client relationship.
 Removal of counsel from representation of an accused, therefore, should not occur over the objection of the attorney and the client.

-ELIGIBILITY FOR ASSISTANCE
+PART VII: ELIGIBILITY FOR ASSISTANCE

 Counsel should be provided to persons who are financially unable to obtain adequate representation without substantial hardship.
 Counsel should not be denied because of a person's ability to pay part of the cost of representation, because friends or relatives have resources to retain counsel or because bond has been or can be posted.